#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 01:19 I'm looking forward to talking about a bunch of things I wish people taught you about Python sooner.

-01:29 And part of that, I guess it's true with all languages, but I think it's maybe a little extra true in Python because getting started is so easy, but getting really good at it takes a lifetime sort of thing, you know?
+01:29 And part of that, I guess it's true with all languages, but I think it's maybe a little extra true in Python because getting started is so easy.

 01:47 Right.

-01:47 So I think that we'll touch on that going further apart, maybe.
+01:47 So I think that we'll touch on that going further part, maybe.

 01:49 Absolutely.